Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 On initialization, the SDK creates a cookie that begins with the prefix `amp_` and ends with this first six digits of your API key.
  For example, `amplitude.getInstance().init("a2dbce0e18dfe5f8e74493843ff5c053")` would create a cookie with the key `amp_a2dbce`.

-The cookie is used to keep track of metadata for the SDK:
+The cookie tracks this metadata for the SDK:

-- A randomly-generated device ID
+- A randomly generated device ID
 - The current session ID
 - The current user ID if a user ID is set
 - The last event time